 Every morning, one by one, the girls and Neal would stroll in the kitchen well after I had woken up.
-“Is coffee ready?” they’d ask.
-We’d sit down for a few minutes, hot cup of coffee in hand and chat.
+“Is the coffee ready?” they’d ask.
+We’d sit down for a few minutes, a hot cup of coffee in hand, and chat.
 Eventually, everyone would claim a space and go to work.
 It wasn’t always smooth.
 “Mom, do something, the internet isn’t working and I’m going into a meeting.”
 Neal would frantically run by, laptop in hand, his Zoom session having been interrupted.

 There was frustration and occasional temper tantrums and then there was laughter.
 At the end of the day, we’d gather around the dining room table and talk about our day.
 Often we’d take trips down memory lane and I think that’s what has stayed with me the most, the flood of memories and the fleshing out of narratives.

 I had to revert to being the mother of a tribe again, keeping the home running smoothly and making sure breakfast, lunch, and dinner were served.
 It’s been different though.
 The girls are adults with lives of their own.
 Once again, I had to rethink my role as their mother.
-There were times that I had to adjust my attitude, step back, give them the credit they deserve, and watch them do their thing.
+There were times that I had to adjust my attitude, step back, give them the credit they deserve and watch them do their thing.
 The time when we realize how much respect we have for who our children are becoming is a gift.
 I’m grateful to have been given this gift.

 These days I try to focus on what I can do in the present moment instead of getting frustrated with my limitations.
 I appreciate even more the gifts of ordinary moments.
 Taking time to be alone and quiet has never been more important.
 I’m grateful for my meditation practice and all that it has taught me and continues to teach me.